garrettmflynn/neosensory.js/README.md

 ## Documentation

-See the pages for the module at https://brainsatplay.com/neosensory.js.
-The platform-agnostic API documentation may be obtained at https://neosensory.com/developers/.
+See detailed documentation for this library at https://brainsatplay.com/neosensory.js.
+Additionally, Neosensory's platform-agnostic API documentation may be obtained at https://neosensory.com/developers/.

 ## Examples

-Currently this repo contains a browser-based [example]{@tutorial Dashboard} that allows you to connect to your Buzz device, change its LEDs, and vibrate its motors.
+Currently this repo contains a browser-based example in the `docs/examples` folder that allows you to connect to your Buzz device, change its LEDs, and vibrate its motors.

 ## License